-An organization is made up of people who opt-in to communities and work together to get things done.
+An organization is a group of people who opt-in to communities to work together and get things done.
 To communicate and articulate a vision is, therefore, critical for an organization to develop and a community to grow.

 Community persona methods provide an important organization development design tool to understand goals that motivate people.